dmbarbour/wikilon/docs/AwelonLang.md

 Arity annotations can also support call-by-need computation.
 For example, `[[A](a2)F]` has the observable behavior and type of `[[A]F]`, but the former defers computation until the result is required.

-*Note:* In practice, positional arguments do not scale nicely.
-A word that observes or produces more than three items on the stack should probably result in a complaint from a linter, encouraging explicit use of intermediate data structures (tuples, records, etc.).
-Package-local utility words excepted.
+*Note:* Positional arguments do not scale nicely.
+Users too easily lose track of argument order, and what's on the stack.
+A linter should probably call out functions that observe or produce more than three stack elements - not counting arguments polymorphic in stack type or package-local utility functions.
+If needed, developers can leverage tuples or records to group arguments.

 ## Garbage Collection